ldebritto/zmk-config/readme.md

 # My use case and layer design choices

-Its main uses are writing prose in both English and Portuguese as well as some light coding.
+Its main uses are writing prose in both English and Portuguese as well as some very light coding.

 ## 1. QWERTY with changes on `'` `;` and `/` keys positions